facts about the 1990s

 25. OJ’s trial dominated the mid-decade TV.

-When the OJ Simpson trial was hot and heavy in 1995, a ginormous amount of Americans tuned in to watch the final verdict on the 3rd of October, 1995, about 95 million of them!
+When the OJ Simpson trial was hot and heavy in 1995, a ginormous number of Americans tuned in to watch the final verdict on the 3rd of October, 1995, about 95 million of them!

-In 1996 Princess Diana and Prince Charles got divorced.
+In 1996, Princess Diana and Prince Charles got divorced.
 The Princess would die tragically a year later, in late 1997.

 Princess Diana